C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Conclusions

 In this work we provided new constraints on the linear growth rate of cosmic structures from the redshift-space 2PCF of a large spectroscopic cluster sample extracted for the BOSS survey.
 Cluster clustering is a novel cosmological probe that can now be fully exploited thanks to the large cluster samples currently available, providing cosmological constraints complementary to the ones from standard galaxy clustering RSD analyses.
 The main advantage of this probe relative to galaxy clustering is the possibility to estimate cluster masses.
 In particular, taking advantage of the information coming from the weak-lensing cluster mass-richness scaling relation, we could set a sharp prior on the effective bias of the sample.

-The main results of this work can be summarised as follows:
+The main results of this work can be summarized as follows:

-\begin{itemize} \item We constructed a large spectroscopic catalogue of optically-selected clusters from the SDSS in the redshift range $0.1<z<0.42$.
+\begin{itemize} \item We constructed a large spectroscopic catalog of optically selected clusters from the SDSS in the redshift range $0.1<z<0.42$.
 The selected sample consists of $43743$ clusters, whose angular coordinates and redshifts are defined as the ones of their BCGs.
 The cluster masses have been estimated from weak-lensing calibrated scaling relations.

 \item We measured the redshift-space 2PCF, as well as the transverse and radial 2PCF wedges, finding results consistent with theoretical expectations.